 Are you gifted with languages?
 Do you see yourself as a “language person”?
 Many of whom that think of taking offline or online Chinese classes will ask these questions to themselves.
 Personally, I don’t see myself as such.
 In the post, I argue that you really don’t need to be a linguist to reach your goals in Mandarin.
 So, how to learn Chinese fast?
 It’s just a question of drawing on qualities you already have, then stepping forth with confidence.
+This articles explains four tips that help you to learn how to speak Chinese.

 I first started learning Mandarin after graduating university.
 At the time I was excited to jump into something new, but I was also intimidated.
 My relationship with foreign languages was not happy until that point; I didn’t do badly at high school French, but my confidence was lacking.
 Forming sentences in real-time conversation left me red-faced, my words stumbling over each other in a race to be finished.